shanmugavelown01-beep/oil-website-2/DELIVERY_MANIFEST.md

 ## 🌿 Thank You!

-Your **Levi Premium Oils website** is complete and ready to serve your customers.
+Your **Levi Oils website** is complete and ready to serve your customers.

 ### Next Step
 👉 **Open `START_HERE.md` to begin!**